perdedora/lolisafe/README.md

 1. Follow steps **1 to 6** from the production instructions above.
 2. Run `yarn install` to install all dependencies (by omitting `--production` option, Yarn will also install development dependencies).
-3. Run `yarn develop` to start lolisafe in development mode.
+3. Run `yarn dev` to start lolisafe in development mode (or `yarn dev:reload` to also watch file changes).

 You can further modify the Gulp tasks through `gulpfile.js` file.